Cumcord/STD/proposals/theme_manifest.md

-# Plugin manifest standards proposal
+# Theme manifest standards proposal

 ## Description Of Issue
 Theme manifests should be documented and standardised.
 While themes are not part of Cumcord itself,